 of the aqueduct, or vestibular aqueducts that are greater than 1.9 mm at the

 operculum (opening at the larger end).

-This, of course, means that many more people have LVAS than was formerly the
+This, of course, meant that many more people have EVA than was formerly

 case.
 For example, in one study of 130 children with cochlear implants, the